edbkei/dissertation/README.md

                              ./network.sh up createChannel -c mychannel -ca

+                             make sure that tokenapp.js (in this github project) is at ~asset-transfer-basic/application-javascript

                              ./network.sh deployCC -ccn basic -ccp ../asset-transfer-basic/chaincode-javascript/ -ccl javascript

-                             make sure that tokenapp.js is at ~asset-transfer-basic/application-javascript

     In another terminal do: